 General Property Tax - Real Estate (Line 1.010) includes all real estate property taxes, including residential, agricultural, and commercial/industrial real estate.
 Brown County went through a revaluation in tax year 2018 (calendar year 2019 collections) and a triennial update is scheduled for tax year 2021 (calendar year 2022 collections).
-Projections for tax year 2021 assumes a 0.9% increase in value resulting from new construction.
-The forecast projects a 1.3% decrease in fiscal year 2022 resulting from the final CAUV adjustment revaluation in 2021.
+Due to the number of job losses district wide as a result of the COVID-19 shutdown in CY 2020, we are anticipating an increase in the number of delinquent tax accounts, the amount of which cannot be quantified at this time, so projections for tax year 2021 and beyond are being held constant going forward.
+There is a strong likelihood that the negative effects of the job losses on delinquencies and the decrease in the final CAUV adjustment revaluation in 2021 will likely offset any valuation increases due to new construction.